kfsm/pipe/README.md

 ## Inspiration

 The actor model is often criticized by amount of boilerplate code to define actor; by absence of actor's composition formalism.
-Despite the fact that Erlang's Actor model outperforms a similar concepts and implementation from multiple dimensions, developers experience similar issue.
+Despite the fact that Erlang's actor model outperforms a similar concepts and implementation by multiple dimensions, developers experience similar issue.
 This library provides an alternative to `gen_fsm` and `gen_server` behaviors.
-It defines a simplified interface for finite state machine (FSM) implementation.
-Additionally, it simplifies a semantic of synchronous, asynchronous and out-of-bound messages processing.
-The library also implements primitives to chain these state machines for complex data processing pipelines.
+It defines a simplified interface for finite state machine (FSM) implementation and chain them into complex data processing pipelines.
+Additionally, it improves a semantic of synchronous, asynchronous and out-of-bound messages processing.

 ## Getting started